5 Fascinating Facts about Anxiety Disorders

 Dr. Laura Tanzini

 Anxiety disorders affect more than 18% of American adults, and as many as 30% of those people never seek treatment.
 When your anxiety starts interfering with your ability to live a happy, productive, and fulfilling life, it is important to remember that you don’t have to suffer alone.
 Effective treatments are available and seeking the help you need can help you completely turn your life around.
-Read on to learn more about anxiety disorders and potential treatments.
+Read on to debunk some common myths about anxiety disorders and potential treatments.

 Fact 1: Anxiety Is the Umbrella, but There Are Many Specific Disorders